-• 92% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.
+- 92% of patients said the last nurse they saw was good at explaining tests and treatments compared with the CCG average of 84% and the national average of 90%. - 88% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 78% and the national average of 85%.